 Vessel Masters are encouraged to submit their Pre-Arrival Report (PAR) as close as possible to 96 hours prior to arrival to avoid any delay in assessment of biosecurity risks.

 Failure to give a report containing the information required may contravene subsection 193(4) of the Act.

 How to submit a seasonal pest questionnaire

-All RoRo vessel will be required to perform at least one self-inspection.
-Where insects are detected the vessel will be required to perform two additional inspections over 48 hours.
+All RoRo vessels will be required to perform at least one self-inspection.
+Where insects are detected, the vessel will be required to perform two additional inspections over 48 hours.

 All insects must be kept for presentation to Biosecurity Officer on arrival in Australia.

 Seasonal pest inspections are different to a routine vessel inspection.
 For a seasonal pest inspection, a vessel’s ramp and doors must remain closed (except to allow access for government officials).
 Cargo must not be discharged until the inspection has been completed and approval is granted.

 If live insects, or a significant number of dead insects are detected, a seasonal pest inspection will be supplemented with a dual action insecticide treatment.
 This will require the application of a residual insecticide and a thermal pyrethrum fog.

 Seasonal pest inspections will only be conducted between 5:30 am and 10:00 pm, and will not commence after 7:00 pm.

 Entomology services will be available to support inspection activities between 5:30 am and 10:00 pm weekdays and between 9:00 am and 5:00 pm on weekends.
 Where insect specimens are collected outside of these times, assessment of biosecurity risk may be delayed.